-Classification What to Prepare for a Freshman Juries

-Major Required Memorized Selections:

-• a vocalise

-• an English art song

-an Italian art song

-• a French chanson

-• a German lied

-• a sacred art song

-a gospel song arrangement

-Optional Selections:

-appropriate show tunes

-traditional spirituals

-alternative foreign language art songs

-Minor Same requirements as the major, but at a minimum difficulty level of a minor.
+Classification What to Prepare for a Freshman Juries Major Required Memorized Selections: • a vocalise • an English art song • an Italian art song • a French chanson • a German lied • a sacred art song • a gospel song arrangement Optional Selections: • appropriate show tunes • traditional spirituals • alternative foreign language art songs Minor Same requirements as the major, but at a minimum difficulty level of a minor.
+Secondary proficiency Same requirements as the major, but at a minimum difficulty level of a secondary proficiency.